Ultraviolet Spectropolarimetry: on the origin of rapidly rotating B stars

-Some evolutionary insights into sdO/Be binary systems can be gleaned from the best studied system, $\phi$ Persei, that contains a Be star with a mass of $\sim 9.6 \,M_\odot$ and an sdO star with a mass of $\sim 1.2\,M_\odot$ \citep{Mourard2015}.
-According to evolutionary calculations by \cite{Schootemeijer2018} the masses of the original stars were $7.2\pm 0.4\,M_\odot$ for the stripped (sdO) star and $3.8 \pm 0.4\,,M_\odot$ for the Be star.
+Some evolutionary insights into Be+sdO binary systems can be gleaned from the best studied system, $\phi$ Persei, that contains a Be star with a mass of $\sim 9.6 \,M_\odot$ and an sdO star with a mass of $\sim 1.2\,M_\odot$ \citep{Mourard2015}.
+According to evolutionary calculations by \cite{Schootemeijer2018}, the masses of the original stars were $7.2\pm 0.4\,M_\odot$ for the stripped (sdO) star and $3.8 \pm 0.4\,M_\odot$ for the Be star.
 If not for mass transfer, both stars would have ended their lives as CO WDs.
-However, the mass of the Be star is now above $\sim 8\,M_\odot$, and hence it will most likely end its life as a Type IIP core-collapse SNe.
-The sdO star is very luminous for its mass, and must be He shell burning -- a stage that lasts for less than 3\% of the subdwarf's lifetime.
+However, since the mass of the Be star is now $\sim 9.6 \,M_\odot$ which is greater than the critical value of $\sim 8\,M_\odot$, it will most likely end its life as a Type IIP core-collapse SNe.
+The sdO star is very luminous for its mass, and must be He shell burning -- a stage that lasts for less than 3\% of the subdwarf's lifetime \citep{Schootemeijer2018}.